Angel-ML/angel/docs/apis/GlobalMetrics_en.md

 	globalMetrics.metrics("validation.loss", validLossValue)
     ```

-2. **Output**
+2. **Metric Instrumentation**

-	**Output** of a metric is at the client side.
-This process does not need to be triggered manually.
-As long as metrics are added to task by Learner, AngelClient automatically knows this and outputs metrics in the following format:
+	This process is on the client side.
+It does not need to be triggered manually: as long as metrics are registered by `Learner` for a task, AngelClient automatically knows it and logs metrics in the following format:

     	Epoch=1 Metrics={"train.loss":0.613, "validation.loss": 0.513}
     	Epoch=2 Metrics={"train.loss":0.622, "validation.loss": 0.521}